missionpinball/mpf-docs/events/overview/event_types.rst

 Framework code.
 Note: you can see an example of the *request_to_start_game* boolean event in action in our MPF Game Start Sequence documentation.

+If any handler returns False, that event is not sent to the remaining handlers.
+(The order the handlers are called can be set by specifying a priority when a handler is registered.)
+If a boolean event has a callback and one of the handlers returns False, the callback is still called with a special parameter ``ev_result=False``.
+This lets you take some action (if you want) on that event failing.

 Queue Events
 ~~~~~~~~~~~~